 - Offer a firm handshake, make eye contact, and have a friendly expression when you are greeted by your interviewer

 - Maintain good eye contact during the interview

 - Try and feel relaxed and comfortable.
-Remember though, you are constantly being appraised so keep professional at all times
+Remember though, you are constantly being appraised, so always keep professional

 - Find out what the key parts of the job specification are so you can show how you meet them